Contact

 This presentation will review the process of Integrated Systems Testing, associated standards and code requirements such as the International Energy Conservation Code, FGI Guidelines, NFPA 3, NFPA 4, NFPA 99, and NFPA 110.
 We will use a real project case study of a recently completed patient tower addition to an existing hospital, a high rise Class A office building, and a new community hospital to demonstrate the process, benefits, and what to watch out for on your next project.
 (1 LU|HSW)

-• WELL Buildings V2 (WB3)
+• WELL BUILDINGS V2 (WB3)

 This course will provide a review of the motivation and requirements of WELL Building v2.
 Practical examples of meeting the air quality and light quality concepts will be discussed in a case study of the TLC HQ WELL certification in Orlando, FL.